 - Other: There may be other expenses you’ll need to pay at closing, including homeowners association fees, a home inspection fee, home warranty fee, real estate commissions and title insurance.

-At the end of this section, all other costs are added together so you get a comprehensive overview of all of the other costs involved.
+At the end of this section, all other costs are added together, so you get a comprehensive overview.

 Calculating Cash To Close

 Cash to close reflects the full amount you need to bring to closing and includes any deposits you’ve already paid to the seller.
 It will also include how much money, if any, the seller is planning to pay toward your closing costs – known as seller concessions.
 These are closing costs that you negotiate with the seller to pay.